Engee documentation

 • — port pressure A;

-• - ambient pressure, which is given by the parameter Environment pressure specification;
+• — ambient pressure, which is set by the parameter Environment pressure specification;

-• - cylinder diameter, which can be written as , where is the value of the Piston-cylinder clearance parameter;
+• is the diameter of the cylinder, which can be written as , where — parameter value Piston-cylinder clearance;

-• - piston diameter, which can be calculated as , where is the value of the Piston cross-sectional area parameter.
+• — the diameter of the piston, which is calculated as , where — parameter value Piston cross-sectional area.

 Numerical smoothing of area and pressure values

-The computational robustness of the simulation is optionally adjusted by the Smoothing factor parameter.
-If Smoothing factor is not zero, the damper orifice area and check valve pressure values are smoothed.
-The orifice area changes smoothly between the parameters Leakage area between plunger and cushion sleeve and Cushion plunger cross-sectional area.
-The valve pressure varies smoothly between Check valve cracking pressure differential and Check valve maximum pressure differential.
+The computational stability of the simulation is optionally regulated by the parameter Smoothing factor.
+If Smoothing factor If it is not equal to zero, then the value of the area of the damper opening and the pressure of the check valve are smoothed out.
+The hole area changes smoothly between the parameters Leakage area between plunger and cushion sleeve and Cushion plunger cross-sectional area.
+The valve pressure changes smoothly in the range between the parameters Check valve cracking pressure differential and Check valve maximum pressure differential.

 Block sub-components

-The Single-Acting Actuator (IL) block consists of four isothermal liquid library blocks and two Mechanics library blocks:
+Block Single-Acting Actuator (IL) It consists of four library blocks Isothermal fluid and two library blocks Mechanics:

-The structure diagram of the actuator is shown in the schematic diagram.
+The structural diagram of the drive is shown in the diagram.

 single acting actuator il 1